wisnukusuma/MotorStepperTester/README.md

 first parameter is the dirrection by giving 0,1,2.
 0 is stop, 1 is right, 2 is left relatively. second parameter is the step you want in integer. third parameter is the speed you want, is integer from 0 to 100

+Example :
+*1,1000,50#
+it means that move the stepper to the right a thousand step with 50% speed